 We have morphed into an on-demand society.
-PVRs, iTunes, Spotify, Netflix… the list goes on.
-The philosophy of “tune in now because it’s on and live or you’ll miss it otherwise,” is far behind us.
-And we’ve grown accustomed to consuming our content when we feel like it, and not necessarily when it’s served.
+The philosophy of having one opportunity to tune in to catch a live event is far behind us.
+We’ve grown accustomed to consuming our content when we feel like it, and not necessarily when it’s served.

 Because of that, podcasts are flourishing.
-They’re available in the exact moments when listeners want to tune in.
-Whether that’s the day it airs, or 6 months after the fact.
+They’re available at the exact same moment when a listener decides they want to tune in—whether that’s the day it airs or six months after the fact.

-The podcast episodes provide the ‘binge experience’ that society has fallen in love with.
-And like John said above, when you get it right, those listeners will actively seek out your podcast and reward you for earning their undivided attention with downloads, star ratings, binging episodes, and overall growth in popularity.
+The episodic structure of podcasting also allows for the binge listening experience that consumers have fallen in love with.
+Like Wall illustrated above, when you get it right, those listeners will actively seek out your podcast and reward you for earning their undivided attention with downloads, star ratings, binging episodes, and overall growth in popularity.

-4. Podcasts Allow You Shift Gears and Make a Play for Your Audience’s Audio Attention – Rather Than Their Visual Attention
+4. Podcasts Enable You to Shift Gears and Earn Your Audience’s Audio Attention, as Opposed to Their Visual Attention

 For the majority of the day, your audience is preoccupied with varying screen time priorities and other tasks that require their visual attention.

-Making a play to gain more of their visual attention with even more blog posts and videos can be a losing battle.
-Especially when you consider the on-demand nature we prefer.
+Making a play to gain more of your audience’s visual attention by inundating them with more blog posts and videos can be a losing battle, especially when you consider the on-demand consumption nature that we have come to prefer.
 At a bare minimum, our social channels, favorite online publications, and email newsletters allow us to bookmark content for our future selves so that we can come back and enjoy them later.
-So now, you’re not only competing for in-the-moment attention – your audience is booked through to tonight as well!
+So now, you’re not only competing for in-the-moment attention—your audience is booked through to tonight as well!